 Administrators: This folder contains a list of identities that define the actors who have the role of administrators for this organization.
 For the standard MSP type, there should be one or more X.509 certificates in this list.

 It’s worth noting that just because a actor has the role of an administrator it doesn’t mean that they can administer particular resources!
 The actual power a given identity has with respect to administering the system is determined by the policies that manage system resources.
 For example, a channel policy might specify that

 ORG1-MANUFACTURINGadministrators have the rights to add new organizations to the channel, whereas the

 Even though an X.509 certificate has a

 ROLEattribute (specifying, for example, that a actor is an

 admin), this refers to a actor’s role within its organization rather than on the blockchain network.
 This is similar to the purpose of the

 OUattribute, which — if it has been defined — refers to a actor’s place in the organization.

 ROLEattribute can be used to confer administrative rights at the channel level if the policy for that channel has been written to allow any administrator from an organization (or certain organizations) permission to perform certain channel functions (such as instantiating chaincode).
-In this way, an organization role can confer a network role.
-This is conceptually similar to how having a driver’s license issued by the US state of Florida entitles someone to drive in every state in the US.
+In this way, an organizational role can confer a network role.

 This list is conceptually the same as a CA’s Certificate Revocation List (CRL), but it also relates to revocation of membership from the organization.
 As a result, the administrator of an MSP, local or channel, can quickly revoke a actor or node from an organization by advertising the updated CRL of the CA the revoked certificate as issued by.
 This “list of lists” is optional.
 It will only become populated as certificates are revoked.